 In this method, control thickness is hard and the minimum thickness is a stream that is 2cms.

 The strength achieved by this technique shall be lower than different methods.

 Units can be inserted by this process and used if various higher methods are not present.

 These items can be utilized for pipes, storm buildings, and gas holder units.

 2. Semi mechanized process:

-This system also is known as semi-mechanized because the mould can be rolled to facilitate the dynamic of the mortar.
+This system also is known as semi-mechanized because the mould can be rolled to facilitate the dynamic to the mortars.